KenOcheltree/ilab-test/README.md

 - Creates a taxonomy with the new data
 - Uploads the taxonomy to the InstructLab service

-After the run completes, you can make another run if desired.
-To do that, go back and either choose a different dataset or place different data in the `/content/ilab/data/your_content_1` folder or the `/content/ilab/data/your_content_2`.
-Then select the second code cell without running it and click **Runtime** -> **Run cell** and below to run the rest of the notebook.
-This creates and uploads a new taxonomy with the newly provided data.

 # Summary and next steps

-This tutorial demonstrated utilizing InstructLab for introducing AI data sets.

 Click the **Folder** icon to explore the files in the `ilab` folder.
 Preloaded QNA files and synthetically generated questions and answers can be found in this directory tree.

 <img src="./refs/ColabMore.png" width=1000>

-Try running the notebook with the other example data sets.
-After running through the InstructLab notebook, create your own QNA files.
+After the run completes, you can make another run if desired.
+Try running the notebook with the other example data sets or create your own QNA files.

+1. Either choose a different data set or place your own data in the `/content/ilab/data/your_content_1` or the `/content/ilab/data/your_content_2` folder.

+2. Select the second code cell without running it and click **Runtime** -> **Run cell** and below to run the rest of the notebook.
+This step creates and uploads a new taxonomy with the newly provided data.

+This tutorial demonstrated utilizing InstructLab to introduce AI data sets.